telerik/xaml-docs/netcore/overview.md

 # .NET Core Support Overview

 __Telerik UI for WPF__ comes with __.NET Core__ support.
 There is a set of dlls built against the .NET Core framework which you can reference in an application and start using the Telerik controls.
-See how to migrate your app in the [Migrаting to .NET Core]({%slug netcore-support-migration%}) article.
+See how to migrate your app in the [Migrating to .NET Core]({%slug netcore-support-migration%}) article.

 ## Requirements